Sheng-Jun/Easy_plot/README.md

 In **case [b]**, func2 contains negative function values.
 Otherwise the corresponding items in func2 will be a string, 'useless'.

-Some other modules also be imported
+Some modules are already imported in easy\_plot.py
 -------------------------------------------
 from numpy import *
 from scipy import special